bADAsteam/US_Cinema/Datastory.md

 How has the women places evolves in the US cinema industry ?
 Does the cinema represent more men than women and has there been a change over the years ?
 Has the role played by woman and the attributes of their characters evolves through the year ?
 And finally how the place of actresses evolve for the public ?

+Given all of these factors, several questions come to mind:

+* Is it possible to define the maon character from a summary ?
+* Does the genre of the movie impacts how women are represented ?
+*

 ## Project pipeline